 Hence, Our Sorrowful Mother understood what the Apostles hadn't until Pentecost, that she could rejoice in being alive with her Son in the Resurrection only by dying to self and being buried with him in his death through suffering.
 Hence, despite her sorrow at the foot of the Cross, Mary had cause to rejoice and be glad in God’s salvation - that is in what it must take for us to be saved.
 Mary perceived, by the sanctifying light of faith, as she looked upon her suffering and dying Son, that our salvation may be attained only if we suffer and die to self and to this world in obedience to God in union with Jesus in perseverance to the end (Rom.
 6:5-8).
 Jesus did not come into this world only to save us, but also to show us what we must do if we hope to be saved in and through his merits.
 His Blessed Mother faithfully answered the call from beginning to end to make all things new with him and, so, God had exalted her (cf. Isa 60:20-21).

-began his work in Mary, so that she, by whom the salvation of all was being
+work in Mary, so that she, by whom the salvation of all was being readied, would

 St. Ambrose of Milan, In Lk.
 II, 17